 Namely at time t, the agent receives some representation of the environment's

-state $S_t \in \mathcal{S}$, which it uses to select an action
+state $S_t \in \mathcal{S}$ and uses it to select an action

 $A_t \in \mathcal{A}(s)$.
 The agent receives a scalar reward